Skip to content

 • How It Works — understand the local-first model, bbox subscriptions, and sync cycle

-• API Reference — full TypeScript client and server documentation
+• API Reference — full TypeScript client, React hooks, devtools, and server documentation

 • Self-Hosting — deploy to production (free-tier guide included)